What tax do I pay on savings and dividend income?

 What tax do I pay on my purchased life annuity?

 Purchased life annuities are financial products purchased with a capital sum.
-They are designed to provide a guaranteed annual sum for life – normally for life, but it could be for a shorter term.
+They are designed to provide a guaranteed annual sum – normally for life, but it could be for a shorter term.
 That annual sum comprises two separate elements:

 - a capital element – a return of part of the original capital used to purchase the annuity – that is free from tax; and